The Void--Why are we not Aware of Certain Bodies?

 If we could sense it, we will free ourselves from an error with which we have had since childhood, when we believed that there were no other bodies around us except those that could be sensed.

-Thus that, if the aether were one of them, then, we would sense it so very faintly that it could not be as material nor as solid as those other bodies [matter] that we sense more clearly.[15]
+Thus, if the aether were one of them, then we would sense it so very faintly that it could not be as material nor as solid as those other bodies [matter] that we sense more clearly.[15]

 All bodies, both hard and liquid, are made from the same aether.

-It is impossible to conceive of the parts of that aether that are more solid or occupying less space than when they are compacted .
-It follows that liquid bodies have void*, if there can be a void anywhere, but hard bodies do not.
-Because of this void, the parts of the liquid can much more easily press and arrange themselves against one another than those of hard bodies.
+Because of this void, the particles of the liquid can much more easily press and arrange themselves against one another than those of hard bodies.

 For example, if you place powder in a jar, you can shake the jar and pound against it to make room for more powder.
 But, if you pour liquid into it, the liquid spontaneously arranges itself in as small a place as one can put it.